RahulRajuPattar/rahulrajupattar.github.io/_pages/about.md

   - /about.html
 ---

 I am absolutely delighted to meet you here.
-I am a mathematician working in the area of analysis of hyperbolic partial differential equations.
+I am a mathematician working on analysis of hyperbolic partial differential equations.
 I recently completed my PhD from the Department of Mathematics and Computer Science, [Sri Sathya Sai Institute of Higher Learning](https://www.sssihl.edu.in).

 Research Themes:
 ======